Node-In-Layers/nil-data/README.md

 // Using this in a service.
 const myService = {
-  // Add NilDbServices as part of the context.
+  // Add DataServices as part of the context.
-  create: async (context: ServiceContext<MyConfig, NilDbServicesLayer>) => {
+  create: async (context: ServiceContext<MyConfig, DataServicesLayer>) => {
     const databaseConfig = {
       ...context.config.myApp.database,
       environment: context.environment,